 Contribute to our GoFundMe campaign!

-Esquina de Abuela is fundraising to make urgent repairs to keep our building and the property safe and sound.
+Esquina de Abuela is fundraising to make urgent repairs to our buildings to keep the property safe and sound.
 Help us and keep EDA going strong!

 EDA is an Urban Cultural Center located in the heart of Miami's Allapattah neighborhood.
 EDA is a home away from home for many, and its doors never close to the community.
 Fabian, the center's founder, believes in elevating the vibrations of the community through the Arts and in fostering a culture of altruism in Allapattah.
 Contemporary artists and famous muralists come to EDA to give color and bring life to the walls of the neighborhood.
 EDA has provided temporary housing to many international and local artists and volunteers and regularly hosts events to install memorable murals on the otherwise bleak local school walls.
 Recently, EDA has been working with Miami's blockchain community to host events and give classes to introduce locals to these new technologies that are revolutionizing our world and especially the Arts.